Arian-Rahman/Telerik-UI-based-CRUDE-App/README.md

 # Telerik UI based CRUDE App

-[Note : The code is unavailable for sharing publically as I have used a template that i do not have rights to share online]
+[Note : The code is unavailable for sharing publically as I have used a template that i do not have rights to share online.
+So I have only uploaded snapshots of the project]

 It's an ASP .net core Razor page based CRUDE project but the purpose of working on this project was to get familiar with Telerik UI Grid componant .